 Renting a car in Jeju is the best way to explore the island plus driving is relatively easy.
 Having your own car gives you the flexibility to travel at your own pace and see places that are simply not possible on group tours or public transport.
-We’re huge fans of road trips and have driven rental cars in over 40 countries so we have a lot of experience renting cars in foreign countries.
-We rented with AJC/Avis through RentalCars.com, which we find has the best rental car prices.
+We’re huge fans of road trips and have driven rental cars in almost 50 countries so we have a lot of experience renting cars in foreign countries.
+We rented with AJC/Avis through RentalCars.com, which we found to have very competitive rental car prices.

 Make sure to book your rental car well in advance for the best price and to ensure availability.
-Jeju is an island with a lot of visitors: Seoul Gimpo to Jeju is the busiest air route in the world and 26million passengers use the tiny Jeju International Airport every year!
+Jeju is an island with a lot of visitors: Seoul Gimpo to Jeju is the busiest air route in the world and 26 million passengers use the tiny Jeju International Airport every year!
 As such, demand for rental cars on the island is high, especially during busy periods and holidays.
 Make sure to shop around and book your rental car well in advance.
-We recommend using RentalCars.com to reserve your car as they have the best selection and prices that we’ve found – click here to book now!
+We recommend using RentalCars.com to reserve your car as they have a great selection of cars and very competitive prices– click here to book now!

 The 20 best things to do in Jeju with kids

 From themed parks and museums to exploring natural wonders created by its rich volcanic activity, Jeju is an essential inclusion in a Korea with kids itinerary.
 Here’s our guide to the best things to do in Jeju with kids

 1 | Jeongbang Falls